 A burglary takes place on average every 30 seconds in the UK.
 At least 80% of burglars are opportunists, they look for a quick and easy way in and out.
 Leave the front door open while you ‘nip next door’ and your wallet or handbag might be gone when you get back home.
 At least 20% of burglars don’t have to force entry, they just walk in through open doors and windows!
 About 60% of burglars enter the target premises from the rear – where there is less chance of them being spotted and or reported.
 More burglaries happen during the day than at night.
 At night it is quiet and there are more people at home to hear and report strange people, noises, lights or breaking glass where they shouldn’t be.
 For that reason most burglaries happen during the day.

 There are many different ways you can secure a home from intruders.
 A two

-thousand dollar state-of-the-art security system may protect your home just as well
+thousand pound state-of-the-art security system may protect your home just as well

 as a cheap do-it-yourself kit.
 The real answer lies with you and how

 comfortable you feel with your security situation and solution.